kyrrr/noed/README.md

 $ git clone https://github.com/kyrrr/noed.git
 ```

-Set up a twitter app (you will need a twitter account)
+Set up a twitter app at apps.twitter.com (you will need a twitter account)

 In settings.py, enter the keys, tokens and secrets for your twitter app:
 ```